ByNoMeans/Bash-Prompt/README.md

 ## Screenshot

-An example session would look as follows (click for better resolution).
+Click for better resolution.
 It displays the usage of aliases, prompt colors, git status symbols, and a color-changing prompt depending on the exit code of the last command.
 Also note the quick run-time of `time { gs; }`; this is caused by the usage of the gistatus repo.

 > :warning: I like to use the "glass" transparency setting within ~/.minttyrc.
 You change change it to low, medium, high, or off if you don't like being able to see your desktop background.
 [Here](https://mintty.github.io/mintty.1.html) are all of the options for your ~/.minttyrc.